 Deutchland’s Lumberjack is at it again here in Doha.
-In the Qatar Classic Round of 16, his sharpened hatchet delivered exquisite artistry and sublime precision against looming Redwood, World #2 Karim Abdel Gawad.
+Yesterday, he dispatched Qualifier Tsz Fung Yip in just 46-minutes.
+Today, his sharpened hatchet delivered exquisite artistry and sublime precision against looming Redwood, World #2 Karim Abdel Gawad.
 In the first two games, he used every surface of the glass court, showcasing an on-court creativity that stunned the Egytian-leaning crowd.

 Defending Qatar Classic Champion Karim Abdel Gawad.
 The Slow Starter

 It’s well known in squash circles that Karim Abdel Gawad is a slow starter.
 Down one, or even two games, he always seems to find his way.
+Just refer to his 1st-Round win over Borja Golan for proof.
 Last season, his slow starts earned him 7 PSA titles, his first World Championship, his first two PSA World Series titles in four finals, plus the World #1 ranking by May.
 The Baby-Faced Assassin is nearly unbeatable down the stretch.

 Right on cue, Gawad turned up the heat in game 3 and strolled off the court with an 11-3 win.
 For fans in attendance, the come-from-behind victory was inevitable.
 The defending Qatar Classic champ was in rhythm and ready to slay.